krumjan/MT_krum_code/README.md

 - Contains notebooks for data preprocessing, merging, and the creation of training, validation, and test sets.

 ### 02_model_training
-- Contains notebooks for model training.
+- Contains notebooks for model optimisation and training.

 ### 03_analysis
 - Contains  notebooks for analysing the performance of the trained models.